-U.S. surgeon general cited for being in closed Hawaii park
+US surgeon general cited for being in closed Hawaii park

 A phone number Adams gave the officer is the same number Adams listed on an email to the Hawaii attorney general’s office seeking an exemption for Hawaii’s quarantine on arriving travelers.

-His office didn’t immediately comment on the citation Tuesday.
+“We do not have a comment at this time,” said Kate Migliaccio-Grabill, a spokeswoman for the Office of the Surgeon General.
 Court records show a remote hearing is scheduled for Oct.
 21.

 Representatives for Caldwell and Hawaii Gov. David Ige didn’t immediately respond to requests for comment.
 A spokesman for Hawaii Attorney General Clare Connors says she wasn’t aware he had been cited.